egorvinogradov/copy-allowed-files/README.md

 copy-allowed-files
 ==================

-Bash script which can copy files from allowed.txt from current directory to another directory
+Bash script which can copy files listed in allowed.txt from current directory to another directory